twosixlabs/armory/README.md

 ```

 ### Docker Mounts
-By default when launching an ARMORY instance the current working directory as well as
+By default when launching an ARMORY instance the current working directory will be mounted
-the armory installation wil be mounted as volumes in the container.
-This enables
+as your default directory.This enables users to run modules from ARMORY baselines,
-users to run modules from ARMORY baselines, as well as modules from the user project.
+as well as modules from the user project.

 ### Docker Setup
-Docker memory for an ARMORY container must be at least 8 GB to run properly (preferably 16+ GB).
+Depending on the task, docker memory for an ARMORY container must be at least 8 GB to run properly (preferably 16+ GB).
 On Mac and Windows Desktop versions, this defaults to 2 GB.
 See the docs to change this:
 * [Mac](https://docs.docker.com/docker-for-mac/)
 * [Windows](https://docs.docker.com/docker-for-windows/)